airman416/FrontierOS/README.md

 After the first generation, coaches can keep iterating in a chat panel next to a live graph preview. *"Add a mental game lane,"* *"merge these two nodes,"* *"simplify the strength branch"* — the graph updates in place.

+Each turn is **structured output**: the model returns a short coach-facing reply plus a JSON graph (skills, athletes, tasks, labels) that matches a fixed schema, so the visualizer and diagnostics plug in without fragile parsing.
+The system prompts spell out **how** graphs are assembled—tiered levels, universal foundations vs sport-specific nodes, valid prerequisite edges, quick onboarding diagnostics, and roster constraints—so free-form coach requirements steer *content* while *shape* stays consistent across sports.

 ![Builder form](images/builder-form.png)

 ![Builder graph](images/builder-graph.png)